kaaproject/kaa-rfcs/0018/README.md

 The `{event-type}` is `ep-unmatched`.

-Originators MUST use the following NATS subject format for endpoint filter deactivated events:
+Originators MUST use the following NATS subject format for endpoint unmatched filter events:
 ```
 kaa.v1.events.{originator-service-instance-name}.endpoint-filter.{endpoint-filter-id}.ep-unmatched
 ```